seanfisk/emacs-el-get/README.markdown

 Emacs config for Sean Fisk
 ==========================

 This is my repository for Emacs.
 It is a fork of the excellent [Emacs Kicker](https://github.com/dimitri/emacs-kicker) by Dimitri Fontaine.
 As it's based on the Emacs Kicker, it also significantly leverages the might of Dimitri's powerhouse package-grabber for Emacs, [el-get](https://github.com/dimitri/el-get).
 Thanks Dimitri for both these awesome projects.
+It is licensed under the terms of the [MIT License](http://www.opensource.org/licenses/mit-license.php).

 Focus
 -----